bisqwit/password_codecs/README.md

 Research by: Bisqwit, 2016

 * guardicpass.cc (C++): An encoder and decoder for the passwords.
 ASCII only.

+## Episode 11: NES Punch-Out!!

+Video link: TBD
+Episode date: TBD
+Research by: Bisqwit, 2016

+* punchout.js (JavaScript): A tool that prints the list of all passwords that can be decoded by the game, producing 49177 lines of output.
+* punchout-js.cc (C++): A C++ translation of the JavaScript programs.
+Completes in 1 minute, while the JavaScript program (run in Node) takes several hours to complete.
+* punchout-output.txt.gz: The output printed by this program.

 ## Intermission (between episodes 6 and 7)